 Another local attraction that is fun year-round but especially during the Halloween season is the Mystery Spot in Santa Cruz.
 Kids will be amazed at this "gravitational anomaly" that is said to defy the laws of physics.
 Water flows uphill and weird phenomena abound.
 Whether the cause be aliens, the supernatural, or just a quality optical illusion, it's good clean family fun.

-In 2024, advance reservations are recommend, especially for weekends and holidays as those dates tend to sell out.
+In 2025, advance reservations are recommended, especially for weekends and holidays as those dates tend to sell out.
 Parking is an additional $5 fee.
-The Mystery Spot is open daily with tours every half hour.
+The Mystery Spot is open daily with 2-5 tours per hour.

 Hit the Wharf (San Francisco)